 - The MuseVisual job search & career development for professionals (YC W12)

 We feature exciting job opportunities, expert advice, and a peek behind the scenes into fantastic companies and career paths with the ultimate goal of creating a Pandora for your career.
-Our growth to 1,000,000 monthly uniques has been driven almost entirely by word of mouth among passionate users.
+Our growth to over 1,000,000 monthly uniques has been driven almost entirely by word of mouth among passionate users.